How the Microsoft identity platform uses the SAML protocol

 The Microsoft identity platform uses the cloud service's Metadata URI to retrieve the signing key and the logout URI.
 This way the Microsoft identity platform can send the response to the correct URL.
 In the Microsoft Entra admin center;

 - Open the app in Microsoft Entra ID and select App registrations

 - Under Manage, select Authentication.
 From there you can update the Logout URL.

-Azure AD exposes tenant-specific and common (tenant-independent) SSO and single sign-out endpoints.
+Microsoft Entra ID exposes tenant-specific and common (tenant-independent) SSO and single sign-out endpoints.
 These URLs represent addressable locations, and aren't only identifiers.
 You can then go to the endpoint to read the metadata.